lsst-sitcom/sitcomtn-163/index.md

 All 3 $N(z)$ distributions peak at $z\approx 0.6$ and approach zero by $z\approx 1.3$.
-Both of the 4-band distributions,  {numref}`cc_nz` and {numref}`wl_cuts_nz`, show a peak for kNN near 0.4 which is concerning.
+Both of the 4-band distributions,  {numref}`cc_nz` and {numref}`wl_cuts_nz`, show a peak for BPZ near 0.4 which is concerning.
 The photo-z $N(z)$ is very good at removing low redshift objects as seen by the flat distribution between the red and gray lines in {numref}`cc_nz`.

 ## Conclusion

 In this technote we have outlined the source selection for studying A360 in order to enable cluster weak lensing and verify the science pipelines.
-We find that the high quality photometry makes the red sequence easily identifiable and the source selection foairly consistent between the multiple colors.
+We find that the high quality photometry makes the red sequence easily identifiable and the source selection fairly consistent between the multiple colors.
 When using photometric redshifts, we are able to recreate a similar signal and validate against the DESI spectroscopic redshifts which acts as a completely external test suite for photometric redshifts which were not trained on DESI spec-*z*s.
 In total, the two methods give confidence that the combination of object detection and deblending, galaxy photometry, and photometric redshift estimates from the Vera Rubin observatory will enable high quality cluster science in the years to come.